yranandika05/Betriebsystem-Shell/README.md

 # Betriebsystem-Shell

 This is an assignment as a requirement to take the exam for the operating system lecture (Betriebssystem).
 The resulting program is a Shell that can be run in the terminal on Linux.
+This assignment was programmed using C++.

 This task is divided into 2 parts.
 The first part allows the Shell to run the basic commands available in the Shell such as cat, ls, echo, touch, and others.
 To be able to run these commands, I use the method of execvp() which is like the default terminal command on Linux.
 In addition, Shell at this first stage can run various types of commands, such as simple commands, redirections commands, and Pipelines.